-Kayla Odom is an associate at Freitas & Weinberg LLP with a practice focusing on antitrust and intellectual property litigation.
+Kayla Odom is Corporate Counsel at Renesas.
+Before going in-house, Kayla was a litigator practicing in commercial, intellectual property, and antitrust law.
 Kayla is based in San Francisco, where her close proximity to an airport with non-stop flights to “pretty much anywhere” has allowed her to live out her dreams of world travel and international friendship.

 Jaclyn Phillips is an associate in the Global Antitrust/Competition Practice of White & Case, where she focuses primarily on antitrust litigation and counseling.
 When she is not thinking about the Sherman Act, you will probably find her playing with trucks or Magnatiles with her two young boys.